nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 ---

 {{! excerpt}}
 Nuxeo Studio allows you to configure the Nuxeo Platform easily.
-Nuxeo Studio is part of Nuxeo Online Services, hosted on the Cloud and maintained by Nuxeo.
+It's part of Nuxeo Online Services, hosted on the Cloud and maintained by Nuxeo.
+{{! /excerpt}}

 It allows application builders to get an easy-to-use, wizard based, graphical interface where they can define business objects, types of content, workflows, taxonomy, and user interfaces.
 Users with more technical knowledge can add even more advanced configurations with XML extensions, Javascript code, or custom HTML pages.
-{{! /excerpt}}

-Nuxeo Studio helps solution designers create a consistent configuration thanks to real-time checks warning of any errors or missing configuration points.
-It also uses an auto-completion system to guide you through your implementation work.
+Solution designers are able to create a consistent configuration thanks to real-time checks warning of any errors or missing configuration points and uses an auto-completion system to guide you through your implementation work.

-Nuxeo Studio seamlessly upgrades your configuration when you decide to upgrade to a newer Nuxeo Server version.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Studio Overview and Concepts/nuxeo-studio-overview.png